Background pattern

 Everolimus Accord may affect male fertility.
 Consult your doctor if you want to be a father.

-Driving and operating machinery
+Driving and using machines

 Everolimus Accord contains lactose

-If your doctor has told you that you have a intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to Take Everolimus Accord
+3. How to take Everolimus Accord

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions for administration of this medicine given by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 If you have liver problems, your doctor may start treatment with a lower dose of everolimus (2.5; 5; or 7.5 mg per day).